igoramadas/expresser/README.md

 The Sockets module is handled automatically by the App module.
 If you want to disable it, set the `Settings.Sockets.enabled` setting to false.

+The sample below shows how to emit a test message to all clients, and listen to a "button:click" event.

+    var expresser = require("expresser");
+    expresser.sockets.emit("myevent", {message: "This is a test"});

 ### Twitter
 *   Supports updating status and reading direct messages from Twitter.